 ●The above dosing suggestions (see 'Dose' above) may need to be increased in women taking anticonvulsant drugs (phenytoin, carbamazepine), which increase the hepatic clearance of estrogens and other steroid hormones.
 However, there is no way to predict how much more estrogen is needed .
 In this situation, a transdermal estrogen may be better than oral estrogen since it avoids the first-pass hepatic metabolism.
 (See "Overview of the use of estrogen-progestin contraceptives", section on 'Drug interactions'.)

 ●Oral estrogens increase TBG more than transdermal preparations, which results in lower bioavailable T4.
 Therefore, in women receiving T4 replacement therapy, the addition of oral ET may increase T4 requirements.
-(See "Treatment of hypothyroidism".)
+(See "Treatment of primary hypothyroidism in adults".)

 ●Concurrent acute alcohol ingestion with oral estradiol has been found to cause a threefold rise in serum estradiol concentrations, apparently by slowing the metabolism of estradiol .
 While it would be difficult to alter the medication dose based upon these findings, women taking exogenous estrogen should be encouraged to limit alcohol intake.